-The financial capacity of LREIT to continue operations is partially dependent on the ongoing renewal of the revolving loan facility from 2668921 Manitoba Ltd. which is subject to ongoing regulatory approval and the willingness/ability of 2668921 Manitoba Ltd. to advance funds, as required.
+The financial capacity of LREIT to continue operations is partially dependent on the ongoing renewal and/or expansion of the revolving loan facility from 2668921 Manitoba Ltd. which is subject to regulatory/unitholder approval and the willingness/ability of 2668921 Manitoba Ltd. to advance funds, as required.
 The revolving loan is a demand loan and as such 2668921 Manitoba Ltd. can request repayment of the loan at any time.
 The periodic deferral of interest payments on the revolving loan by LREIT may be necessary depending on the cash requirements of the Trust.